ontimize/ontimize-boot/_pages/basics_mail.md

 ## Introduction

-To follow this tutorial, we will start from the base project created through the [**Getting Started**](https://ontimize.github.io/ontimize-boot/getting_started/).
-Once we have such a project, we can follow one of these options:
+Ontimize Boot is a framework that allows you to simplify the configuration of a project made with Ontimize EE, in a fast and efficient way.
+The email system allows you to send mail from the server with a simple configuration.

+## Previus concepts

+## Prerequisites

+This system can be used in any **Ontimize Boot** application.
+For demonstration purposes, this tutorial can be followed in two ways, either by downloading the initial example on which the tutorial will be built or by downloading the full working example.

 <br>
 <div class="doubleColumnRow">
   <div class="doubleColumn" >
-      <a href="https://www.ontimize.com/xwiki/bin/view/Ontimize+Boot+Training/Creating+DAO%2C+Service%2C+Controller">Create Service Candidates</a>
+      <a >Initial project</a>
       <br>
       <br>
-      This tutorial focuses on creating from scratch a Candidates Service database table, DAO, service and controller so that they can be consumed via a REST request.
+     To start with, we can clone the initial project in order to follow the tutorial step by step.

 </div>
   <div class="doubleColumn" >
-    <a href="https://www.ontimize.com/xwiki/bin/view/Ontimize+Boot+Training/">Ontimize Boot Training</a>
+    <a >Complete project</a>
     <br>
     <br>
-    Ontimize Boot is a framework that allows you to simplify the configuration of a project made with Ontimize EE, in a fast and efficient way.
-In this complete tutorial, we are going to create a backend for an application from scratch, including the database with different tables.
+    Or clone the complete example from this tutorial and check which files are new and which have been modified.
   </div>
   </div>
   <br>

-With the Candidate table and the Candidate service created, we can continue with this tutorial.

 ## Configuring email service with Ontimize Boot

-The Ontimize Boot email service allows you to send mail from the server with a simple configuration.
-The interface that implements this service is **com.ontimize.jee.common.services.mail.IMailService**.
+In this complete tutorial, we are going to create a backend for an application from scratch, including the database with different tables, configuring the server, creating the necessary **DAO** files and implementing the service.
+At the end of the tutorial, we will even be testing that our mailing system is fully operational and functional.

-### BD configuration
+### DB configuration

 If the configuration table does not exist in the DB, it can be created with the following command: